 The Italian Murders: Crime and Punishment in the Reconstruction West

 In the fall of 1875, a policeman discovered the bodies of four Italian immigrants hidden in the cellar of a ramshackle house in Denver.
-In this lecture, Pulitzer Prize finalist and 2024-2025 Rogers Distinguished Fellow Megan Kate Nelson draws from her current book project and explores the subsequent investigation.
+In this lecture, Megan Kate Nelson, a Pulitzer Prize finalist and the 2024–2025 Rogers Distinguished Fellow, draws from her current book project and explores the subsequent investigation.

 Lectures